gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous Gradle versions the `source` filed in `SourceTask` was accessible from subclasses.
 This is not the case anymore as the `source` filed is now declared as `private`.

+### The left shift operator on the Task interface is no longer supported

+The left shift (`<<`) operator acted as an alias for adding a `doLast` action to an existing task.
+It was deprecated since Gradle 3.2 and has now been removed.

 ### Changes to previously deprecated APIs

 - The `org.gradle.plugins.signing.Signature` methods `getToSignArtifact()` and `setFile(File)` are removed.